oumaymaSghayer/darkmodechallenge/README.md

-# Clone the repository
+# 1 .Running my react app :

-# In the project directory, you can run:
+In the project directory, you can run: `npm install` and then `npm start` this will run the app in the development mode.\

-1- `npm install`
-2- `npm start` :
-Runs the app in the development mode.\
  Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

         The page will reload if you make edits.\